Rubenchos/basic-PWA/README.md

 # basic-PWA
-Notes for basic concepts about PWA
+Notes for basic concepts about PWA.